Why I Like Living In Developing Countries

 But there’s a catch.
 The countries of western Europe are regulated by wealthy bureaucrats, often at the expense of personal liberty.

 Case in point, my cousin recently spent a few weeks in France.
 She rented a car and drove through several regions of the country.
 When she returned home to Canada, she was alarmed to find nine separate speeding tickets waiting to be paid.
-It seems the photo radar system along the roadways in France recorded her speed and license plate number, traced her identify to the rental car company, discovered the mailing address on her Canadian driver’s license, and promptly mailed her citations with hefty fines included.
+It seems the photo radar system along the roadways in France recorded her speed and license plate number, traced her identity to the rental car company, discovered the mailing address on her Canadian driver’s license, and promptly mailed her citations with hefty fines included.

 I once rented a flat near London for six months.
 Signed the paperwork on a Friday and moved in on Saturday.
 On Tuesday, a tax bill arrived at my new address – in my wife’s and my name – informing us we owed $2,200 in Council Tax for the duration of our residency in the neighborhood.
 A week after I purchased a TV, the invoice arrived for the infamous UK telly license.
-Who says government can’t be efficient?
+Who says the government can’t be efficient?
 They certainly wasted no time in taxing us.

 Wealthy countries have the ability to do such things.
 They track your finances.
 They track your purchases.
 They track your movements.
 The UK has one surveillance camera for every eleven people.
 These wealthy governments (and I use that term loosely, given their true balance sheets) have a million rules and regulations, and at any given time you’re likely in violation of several of them.